 The annual ‘Edge of the Wild’ UK ecopsychology gathering and other UK events

-This page introduces the background to the 'Edge of the Wild' annual ecopsychology gathering, as well as pointing you in the direction of other ecopsychology events across the UK.
-Unfortunately, due to covid-19, both the July 2020 and July 2021 in-person gatherings at the Green and Away tented conference centre in Worcestershire have been cancelled.
-Please save the dates 21st - 24th July 2022 when we hope to gather again at Green and Away.
-More info here.
+This page introduces the background to the ‘Edge of the Wild’ annual ecopsychology gathering, as well as pointing you in the direction of other ecopsychology events across the UK.
+Unfortunately, due to covid-19, both the July 2020 and July 2021 in-person gatherings at the Green and Away tented conference centre in Worcestershire were cancelled.
+2022’s event took place from 21st to 24th July 2022, more info here.
+Dates for the next gathering: 20-23 July 2023!
+More info here – Edge of Wild 2023.

 Background to the ‘Edge of the Wild’ event